 - 5 oz plain Greek yogurt

-Use a small ice cream scoop to form chicken into small balls.
+- Use a small ice cream scoop to form chicken into small balls.
 Add chicken meatballs to the soup.
 Continue to cook soup until pasta is aldente and chicken meatballs are cooked through, about 10 minutes.
+Stir in Greek yogurt.